kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - Run through next room, bash down door, and enter bridge storage
   - If you get stunned or your party wanders off, QL and retry
 - [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) to skip the spacewalk
-  - Click the door, QS once, then QL
+  - Click the door, immediately QS once, then QL
   - Done perfectly, you can run through the space section without any trouble
   - If that fails, the door may look open but be closed and solid (if your QS was slightly late)
   - If that happens, QS/QL and you can open the door without donning the suit